-The 14 kids were born to 12 men and their partners in Japan after round spermatid injection (Rosi).
-None of the children, born between September 2011 and March 2014, have shown any sign of physical or mental issues, said the scientists of the study published in the journal Proceedings of the National Academy of Sciences.
+The 14 children were born to 12 men and their partners between September 2011 and March 2014 after round spermatid injection.
+None of the children have shown any sign of physical or mental problems.

 Spermatids are early-stage round-shaped sperm.
 It is seen in the testes of men who would normally be considered sterile and advised to consider using a sperm donor.